-Jean-Laurent Casanova studies the human genetic determinism of childhood infectious diseases.
-He has identified single-gene inborn errors of immunity underlying diseases caused by specific pathogens.
-His discoveries include the molecular genetic basis of mycobacterial diseases (inborn errors of IFN-γ immunity), and of other diseases (and their affected genes) such as herpes simplex encephalitis (TLR3), invasive pneumococcal disease (TIR and RPSA), chronic mucocutaneous candidiasis (IL-17), and Kaposi sarcoma (OX40).
+Jean-Laurent Casanova studies the human genetic determinism of pediatric infectious diseases.
+He has identified inborn errors of immunity conferring increased susceptibility to a variety of pathogens.
+Examples include the discovery of the molecular genetic basis of predisposition to mycobacterial diseases (mutations of IFN-γ immunity), invasive pneumococcal disease (mutations of the NF-kB pathway), herpes simplex encephalitis (mutations of the TLR3 pathway), and chronic mucocutaneous candidiasis (mutations of IL-17 immunity).
 Pursuing both biological and medical goals, he attempts to establish a genetic theory of childhood infectious diseases.